Pankaj0038/Practicals/README.md

 # WARNING
-This content is for education purpose.
+This content is for education purpose.<br>
 Don't try to abuse or harm anybody.